jwaldmann/streams/README.md

 in every other position.
 An FST is able to compute delta, and then we just compose it with "change every other letter".
 How many states would the composed FST have?
-Perhaps the produce of the number of states of the factors, that is, 2 by 2 = 4?
+Perhaps the product of the number of states of the factors, that is, 2 by 2 = 4?
 Then the following should work, but doesn't.
 Why?
 ```